mulesoft-assets/template-munit-testing-scatter-gather/README.md

 # Run it! <a name="runit"/>
-Simple steps to get Salesforce to SAP Product Aggregation running.
+Simple steps to get Salesforce and SAP Product Aggregation running.

 ## Running on premise <a name="runonopremise"/>